kamalbuilds/ava-the-ai-agent/README.md

 # 🤖 Ava the Portfolio Manager AI Agent

-> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Avalanche , Mode , Base, powered by Brian AI and LangChain
+> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Avalanche , Mode , Arbitrium , Sei, powered by Brian AI and LangChain

-- risk parameters and portfolio balance
+- Users can manage their defi portfolio with their risk parameters and portfolio balance
 - Provides real-time feedback and execution status

 ## 🎯 Problem Statement
-Managing DeFi portfolios across multiple protocols on Avalanche can be complex and time-consuming.
+Managing DeFi portfolios across multiple protocols across different chains can be complex and time-consuming.

 Users need to:
 - Monitor multiple positions across different protocols